Balkan Adventure

 Day 1

 BudapestSzia!
 Welcome to Hungary.
 Budapest is Hungary's intoxicating capital, on the banks of the Danube River.
-If you arrive early you could take part in one of our Urban Adventure day tours, such as the Buda Castle Explorer or Bites and Sights.
+If you arrive early, you can take part in an Urban Adventure day tour, like the Buda Castle Explorer or Bites and Sights.
 Check them out at urbanadventures.com.
-After the welcome meeting this evening, perhaps take a night walk along the Danube River to see the surrounding buildings and bridges lit up in lights, or head out with some of your new travel buddies to one of Budapest's funky 'ruin pubs'.
+You’ll have a welcome meeting at 6 pm this evening.
+After, maybe take a night walk along the Danube River to see the surrounding buildings and bridges lit up in all the city’s majesty, or head out with some of your new travel buddies to one of Budapest's funky ruin pubs.

 -